conversion pixel

 Other options include clinical nursing, midwifery, anesthesia, public or community health specializations, administration, informatics, nursing research, and leadership.
 Around 17.9% of nursing staff personnel hold an MSN, as reported by the Journal of Nursing Regulation.

 Although it does take significant investments of time, effort, and money, this degree comes with compelling rewards.
 According to the Bureau of Labor Statistics, Advanced Practice Registered Nurses (APRNs) earn considerably higher salaries.
-At the top of the list are nurse anesthetists, with a median salary of $125,900 a year, followed by nurse practitioners (including family and mental health NPs), who earn around $121,610 annually, and nurse midwives, with an average wage of $120,880 per year.
-We delve deeper into wages in our article on nurse practitioner salary by state.
+Psychiatric mental health nurse practitioners (PMHNPs) earn approximately $144,860 per year or $69.64 per hour, followed by nurse practitioners (NPs), who earn $132,000 per year or $63.46 per hour, certified nurse midwives (CNMs), who earn $128,110 per year or $61.59, and nurse educators and instructors (NEs/NIs), who earn $87,090 per year.

-Learn more about getting a master’s degree in nursing and why you should consider it for furthering your career.
+Find out how to get a Master of Science in Nursing and why you should consider it for furthering your career.

 Doctoral Programs (DNP or Ph.D.)

-A full-time post-master’s doctoral program will take one to 2 years of full-time study.
+A full-time post-master’s doctoral program will take 1 to 2 years of full-time study.
 Most doctoral programs require a Master of Science in Nursing or a Bachelor of Science in Nursing.
+Thus, the shortest time to earn a DNP, PhD in Nursing, or a similar degree is 7 to 9 years of learning, not including clinical practice or research experience that may be required for eligibility and enrollment.

-There are two options for doctoral programs in the nursing field: DNP (Doctor of Nursing Practice) or Ph.D.
-(Doctor of Nursing Philosophy).
-Both of these options are terminal degrees, offering the highest level of training in the field.
+There are two primary options for doctoral programs in nursing: the Doctor of Nursing Practice (DNP) and the Doctor of Philosophy in Nursing (Ph.D. in Nursing).
+Both of these options are terminal degrees, offering the highest level of training in their respective fields.
 DNP is a practice-based doctorate for registered nurses who want to advance their studies as APRNs, while a Ph.D. is more research-oriented and is aimed at aspiring nurse scientists and scholars.
+Other alternative, more specialized options exist.

 How Long Does It Take to Become a Registered Nurse?